mathigon/textbooks/content/sequences/content.md

 ## Pascal’s Triangle

+> section: pascals-triangle
 > id: pascal-intro

 Below you can see a number pyramid that is created using a simple pattern: it starts with a single '1' in first top, and every following cells is the sum of the two cells directly above.

-You could continue this triangle forever, but this diagram only shows the first 15 rows.
 Hover over some of the cells to see how they are calculated, and then fill in the missing ones:

     - var fact = function(x) { return !x ?
 1 : (x * fact(x-1)); };
     - var bin = function(a, b) { return fact(a) / fact(b) / fact(a - b); };